parrisma/gofr-plot/docs/MCP_README.md

 ### `get_image`

-Retrieves a previously rendered image by its GUID (from proxy mode).
+Retrieves a previously rendered image by its GUID or alias (from proxy mode).

 **Parameters:**
-- `guid` (string, required): The GUID of the image to retrieve
+- `identifier` (string, required): The GUID or alias of the image to retrieve
+- `token` (string, required): JWT authentication token

 **Returns:**
 - Base64-encoded image data
 - Success confirmation message

+### `list_images`

+Discovers all stored images accessible to your token's group.

+**Parameters:**
+- `token` (string, required): JWT authentication token

+**Returns:**
+- List of stored images with GUIDs and aliases
+- Total count of images in your group
+- Usage instructions

 ## Example Usage